investification/investification.github.io/README.md

 # investify
 landing page for investify

-The main file is: index copy.html
+The main file is: index.html